sergiodxa/personal-api/data/essays/how-i-overengineered-this-blog.md

 ## GraphQL API for essays

-The next thing is I have a GraphQL API used to get the essays from the file system, they read Markdown files with a content similar to:
+The next thing is I have a GraphQL API which I use to get the essays from the file system, they read Markdown files with a content similar to:

 ```markdown
 ---